douglasqian/ethdenver2022/README.md

 npx hardhat help
 ```

-## Backlog
+## Features
-1. Allow adding multiple rules (already allowed by smart contract)
+- Allow adding/removing multiple rules
-2. Show existing NFTs in wallet as recommendations
-3. Extend support to ERC-20 and ERC-1155
-4. Use data from oracles like Chainlink
+- Use data from oracles like Chainlink
-5. ???
+- Extend support to ERC-20 and ERC-1155
+- Managing locks (listing your locks, login)

+## Polish
+- Redirect UX (you need "X", list tokens we are checking for, unlock button)
+- Initial connection (button)
+- Recommend NFTs based on what's in your wallet
+- Handle multiple accounts in a wallet